OpenZeppelin/cairo-contracts/docs/Utilities.md

 ## Uint256

 Cairo's native data type is a field element (felt).
-Felts equate to 252 bits which poses a problem regarding 256-bit integer integrationg.
+Felts equate to 252 bits which poses a problem regarding 256-bit integer integration.
 To resolve the bit discrepancy, Cairo represents 256-bit integers as a struct of two 128-bit integers.
 Further, the low bits precede the high bits e.g.

 ```
 1 = (1, 0)